hyperspy/hyperspy/exspy/doc/intro.rst

     HyperSpy is a community project maintained for and by its users.
     There are many ways you can help!

-Citing SpectroSpy
+Citing exSpy
 =================

-If SpectroSpy has been significant to a project that leads to an academic publication, please acknowledge that fact by citing it.
+If exSpy has been significant to a project that leads to an academic publication, please acknowledge that fact by citing it.
 The DOI in the badge below is the `Concept DOI <https://help.zenodo.org/#versioning>`_ of HyperSpy.
 It can be used to cite the project without referring to a specific version.
-If you are citing SpectroSpy because you have used it to process data, please use the DOI of the specific version that you have employed.
+If you are citing exSpy because you have used it to process data, please use the DOI of the specific version that you have employed.
 You can find it by clicking on the DOI badge below.